eyesecurity/msteamsphisher/README.md

 # Introduction
-This GitHub repository contains information about he indicators of the Teams Phishing attack.
+This GitHub repository contains information about the indicators of the Teams Phishing attack.
 Which we have used in our [blog](https://www.eye.security/blog/microsoft-teams-chat-the-rising-phishing-threat-and-how-to-stop-it).
-It will also contain updated information on how to remiadiate the attack.

 # Indicators of Comprimise
 The following list of indicators can be used to prepare your detection systems for a similar attack.
 Please note that these indicators will change over time, relatively quickly.